vercel/vercel/.github/CONTRIBUTING.md

 ### Integration tests

-Integration tests create deployments to your ZEIT account using the `test` project name.
+Integration tests create deployments to your Vercel account using the `test` project name.
 After each test is deployed, the `probes` key is used to check if the response is the expected value.
 If the value doesn't match, you'll see a message explaining the difference.
 If the deployment failed to build, you'll see a more generic message like the following:

 ```
 [Error: Fetched page https://test-8ashcdlew.now.sh/root.js does not contain hello Root!.
 Instead it contains An error occurred with this application.